jeffslofish/omaha-parks/README.md

 ## MozSprint

 Join us at the [Mozilla Global Sprint](http://mozilla.github.io/global-sprint/) June 1-2, 2017!
 We'll be gathering in-person at sites around the world and online to collaborate on this project and learn from each other.
 [Get your #mozsprint tickets now](https://ti.to/Mozilla/global-sprint-omaha)!

+### How the Sprint will be organized

+We will be using Github to organize the work for the Sprint.
+Please use it!
+And spread the word to people who might want to participate.
+We will be hosting a site at the Community Engagement Center at the University of Nebraska at Omaha, but you are more than welcome to participate remotely as well.